 - Start off by inserting the required image into the word document.

-- Locate the Insert Tab, then proceed onto selecting the image that needs to be aligned.
+- Locate the Insert Tab, then proceed to select the image that needs to be aligned.

 - Go to the positions menu to get quick alignment solutions.